What Is Asbestosis?

 A key difference between asbestosis and mesothelioma is how the two diseases develop.
 Asbestosis develops as a result of asbestos fibers becoming stuck in the air sacs in the lungs, whereas mesothelioma is caused by asbestos fibers lodging into the lining of the chest and abdominal cavities (the mesothelium).

-While asbestosis can heighten the risk of developing lung cancer and mesothelioma, it is a much less severe condition that often has a more favorable prognosis.
+While asbestosis can heighten the risk of developing lung cancer and mesothelioma, it’s a much less severe condition that often has a more favorable prognosis.

 Asbestosis Litigation and Claims Filing